auca/com.388/Practice/Practice_1.md

 Save the file and exit by pressing `CTRL+X`, answering `y` and pressing `Enter`.

-Ensure that you have created a new file by listing content of the current directory.
+Ensure that you have created a new file by listing contents of the current directory.

     ls

-Start a web server to send files in the current directory.
+Start a web server.

     python -m SimpleHTTPServer <your ID>

 Use your ID as a port number to avoid a fight over a server port.

 On your local machine, start a browser and try to open your page under the following URL

     http://auca.xyz:<your ID>